VUEngine/Virtual-C-Language-Support/README.md

 ## Release

-To package and publish a version tag needs to be created and pushed.
+To package and publish, the version number in `package.json` has to be updated and a matching version tag needs to be created and pushed.
 This will trigger a Github action that will create a new GitHub release.

-- `git tag v{version} && git push --tags`
+- `git tag v{VERSION} && git push --tags`